Book 2: The House of Binding Thorns

 In House Hawthorn, Madeleine the alchemist has had her addiction to angel essence savagely broken.
 Struggling to live on, she is forced on a perilous diplomatic mission to the underwater Dragon Kingdom—and finds herself in the midst of intrigues that have already caused one previous emissary to mysteriously disappear…

 As the Houses seek a peace more devastating than war, those caught between new fears and old hatreds must find strength—or fall prey to a magic that seeks to bind all to its will.

-If you’ve read The House of Shattered Wings: yes, this will be focused on the House of Hawthorn, and will have a bunch of returning characters, notably angel essence addict Madeleine — and a bunch of new ones too, a Houseless Annamite and a kick-ass dragon prince with a talent for getting into major trouble.
+If you’ve read The House of Shattered Wings: yes, this is focused on the House of Hawthorn, and has a bunch of returning characters, notably angel essence addict Madeleine — and a bunch of new ones too, a Houseless Annamite and a kick-ass dragon prince with a talent for getting into major trouble.
 And hum, yes, rather a lot of Asmodeus, too.

-The House of Binding Thorns will be out April 4th 2017 from Roc in the US, and April 6th 2017 from Gollancz in the UK and Rest of the World.Pre-order now
+The House of Binding Thorns is currently out from Ace in the US, and Gollancz in the UK and Rest of the World.Buy now

 Read Chapter One Online!

 Touches the heart as often as it cuts throats.